 Proceed exactly as you would when making a CD Image.
-In the Generate CD Image / SACD Edited Master window ensure that the Album Publishing checkbox in the Export section is ticked.
+In the Generate Master window ensure that the Album Publishing checkbox in the Post Processing section is ticked.
 Click on the adjacent Settings button to open the Album Publishing options Properties dialog, make the appropriate settings and click Generate Image to commence the process.

-Digital Release
+Target Settings Digital Release

 If the release is purely for download/streaming proceed as you would when making a CD Image.
-In the Generate CD Image / SACD Edited Master window select Digital Release (Stereo) in the Target Settings: Image Format dropdown.
+In the Generate Master dialog select one of the Digital Release formats in the Master Settings: Type dropdown.

-Note: Rather than ticking the Album Publishing checkbox when CD Image (Red Book) is the target, using Digital Release as the target instead will avoid an unneccessary intermediate conversion to 44.1kHz 16 bits.
+Note: Rather than ticking the Album Publishing checkbox when CD Image (Red Book) is the target, using Digital Release as the target instead will avoid an unnecessary intermediate conversion to 44.1kHz 16 bits.
 This is obviously desirable when the original material is at a higher sampling rate and or bit depth.